wiredtiger/wiredtiger/test/evergreen/code_coverage/README.md

 are saved in files (`.gcda`) for later analysis by [gcovr](https://gcovr.com/en/stable/).

+## Test selection

+The current test selection is based on the results of the Code Coverage Competition to achieve approx 50% in about 30 minutes using serial testing.
+Subsequently, a small number of longer running tests which did not add significantly increase code coverage have been removed.

+Test selection details:
+* RTS testing is slow, so it was important to skip slow tests (RTS tests 10,12,14,20,26,35,37,38,39).

+The code coverage test set does not currently reach a high enough coverage, but is a good starting point.

 ## The challenges with parallel code coverage measurement

 Running test in parallel speeds up execution, however this raises a number of challenges, including: